 3. Zebra Mice

 Also known as African striped mice, these are small and agile creatures with beautiful, distinctive stripes.
-They’re best for experienced mouse owners as they can be fast, tricky to handle, and occasionally moonlight as escape artists.
-Zebra mice are highly active and social, so make sure you give them a secure cage with plenty of space to exercise and explore.
+They’re best for experienced mouse owners as they can be fast, tricky to handle, and occasionally escape artists.
+In the US, zebra mice are rarely found in chain pet stores.
+Your best bet is a specialty exotic breeder or an exotic animal rescue.

 4. Dwarf Mice

 As their name suggests, these mice are smaller than the average mouse.
 They’re similar to fancy mice in terms of behavior and care but are a great choice for those who want a pet that takes up even less space.
-Dwarf mice are sociable and thrive in groups, so they shouldn’t be kept alone.
+Dwarf mice are sociable and thrive in groups, so they should never be kept alone.

 5. Wood Mice

 Wood mice, also known as field mice, are typically found in the wild but can also be kept as pets.
 They’re larger than fancy mice and have brown fur with white bellies.
 Wood mice are very active and agile, and they require a large environment with plenty of opportunities to climb and explore.
+They are rarely sold commercially in the US and are more of a specialty pet.

 6. Natal Mice